The Big Refactor

 No, I've not abandoned this website 😀

 This update deserves its own chapter.
-I didn't just tweak a few details - I practically gave the entire project a makeover.
 The commit message, which might be the longest commit message I've ever written, says it all (and then some):

 feat,refactor: update project to Next.js 15, update all dependencies,